alibaba-cloud-toolkit/cosy/docs/en-us/guide/how-to-use-codesearch.md

 ## Requirements

 - Alibaba Cloud AI Coding Assistant has been installed and configured in IntelliJ IDEA, see [Install Plug-in](en-us/guide/quickstart.md)。
-- System requirements: Windows 10/Mac OS/Linux
+- System requirements: Windows 7 or later/Mac OS/Linux

 ## Search by functional description